niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 Duplicate
 ```

-The Toolbar is a presentation entry point.
+The Toolbar does not own the engineering mutation.

-The actual engineering mutation is performed through the established Application/Command boundary.
+The actual engineering operation is performed through the established Application/Command boundary.

 ---